ltrademark/SeCo/README.md

 ---

 ## ✅ To Do
-- finish implementing parameters
-  - bind data from paramater to plugin
-  - send data back to board and close parameter
 - ~~Fix Favourites (currently does not store to local storage)~~
 - ~~implementing darkmode/theme support~~
 - ~~Pinned or Favourites option~~